n1g3ld0uglas/panoramaTest/README.md

 Name of such a global network policy is derived from Network prefix and zone-name.
 It’s not a required setting and defaults to ```panw```.

 ## Calico Enterprise_TIER_ORDER (number)
-Each network policy tier in Calico Enterprise has a corresponding order.
-This setting allows you to specify the order of the policy tier.
+Each network policy tier in Calico Enterprise has a corresponding order. <br/>
+This setting allows you to specify the order of the policy tier. <br/>
 It defaults to 101 or immediately after allow-cnx which is a default first tier in Calico Enterprise.

 ## Calico Enterprise_PASS_TO_NEXT_TIER (bool)
-All zone specific rules are contained to the tier, populated and synchronized by Firewall Integration module. <br/> If Calico Enterprise admin plans to add rules beyond this tier, the integration tier has to add a pass rule to handover policy decisions to the next tier. <br/>
+All zone specific rules are contained to the tier, populated and synchronized by Firewall Integration module. <br/> If Calico admin plans to add rules beyond this tier, the integration tier has to add a pass rule to handover policy decisions to the next tier. <br/>
 This configuration is off by default, meaning Zone based network policies are container to the integration tier.